larsjuhw/OctoPrint-ExtraFileInfo/README.md

 * SlicerSettingsParser does not parse newly uploaded files when Cura Thumbnails/UltimakerFormatPackage is installed, [as described here](https://github.com/tjjfvi/OctoPrint-SlicerSettingsParser/issues/7).
 Use [Slicer Thumbnails](https://plugins.octoprint.org/plugins/prusaslicerthumbnails/#cura) instead to solve this.

 ## Note
-If someone knows how to change the settings to a variable amount of entries, feel free to make a PR.
+Thanks to [EVSalomon](https://github.com/EVSalomon) for making the amount of entries variable